-We have reviewed hotels in Athens, Greece with the best club or executive lounges, to help you decide on the best choice if travelling as a couple, a family or as a single business traveller.
+We have reviewed hotels in Athens, Greece, with the best club or executive lounges to help you decide on the best choice if traveling as a couple, a family, or as a single business traveler.
 By reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Athens.

 Typically, our free benefits at luxury hotels if you book via our luxury travel concierge include: